ccstan99/ccstan99.github.io/_posts/2022-11-20-stampy-min-logo.md

 Take a look at [aisafety.info](https://aisafety.info/) with the new, minimalistic design.

-{% figure caption:"Cover Photo by Fabrice Villard on Unsplash" %}
+<figcaption>Cover Photo by Fabrice Villard on Unsplash</figcaption>
-&nbsp;
-{% endfigure %}